Karplus-Lab-OSU/ensemblator/readme.rst

 * SciPy

-   This python package is needed for the automatic clustering features of the Analysis portion of the Ensemblator.
+   This python package is needed for the automatic clustering features of the Analysis portion of the *Ensemblator*.
 Again, these features are very useful, so it's reccommended that you install this package.

 Usage:
 *******